007tofreedom/Sentinel-Satellite-Real-Time-Asteroid-Tracking-Defense/README.md

  2. Add your NASA API key (get one free at api.nasa.gov) or use the fallback mode.

- 3. Run the script, press any key to boot, and start your mission!
+ 3. Run the script, by putting satellite_animation.py on desktop then run in terminal cd ~/Desktop hit enter then run python3 satellite_animation.py

 Whether you’re a developer curious about APIs, a space geek dreaming of orbit, or a creator looking for a unique project, this simulator delivers an out-of-this-world experience.
 Download now and launch your satellite into the cosmos!